 We also continue to sample 11 reefs at Santa Cruz Island as part of a pre-SBC LTER ongoing effort.
 The goal of this component of our research is to assess abundances of certain demersal fish and their benthic crustacean food, and ascertain the state of each reef (forested by giant kelp and/or by understory algae, urchin barren, etc.).
 These reefs have been sampled yearly (or more often) since 1982, as part of ongoing research by Russell Schmitt and Sally Holbrook.
 At each reef, six key species of demersal fish are counted by divers along permanent 2 meter wide transects at depths of 3m, 6m, and 9m.
 Random point contact line transects are used to assess the composition of benthic substrates (rock, sand, and species of algae or invertebrate) along the band transects.
-Benthic samples are removed from $0.1m^2$ quadrats, brought to the lab and processed to obtain counts and size structure of crustaceans and other invertebrates as well as species composition and biomass of algae.
+Benthic samples are removed from 0.1m2 quadrats, brought to the lab and processed to obtain counts and size structure of crustaceans and other invertebrates as well as species composition and biomass of algae.
 Adding two of these 11 sites to our core kelp forest monitoring program in the summer of 2004 allows us integrate the long-term nature of the Santa Cruz Island study with the more taxonomically comprehensive sampling of our mainland sites.
 Collectively, these data afford a rich opportunity to track long-term changes in these reef communities, and relate observed variation to large scale physical and biotic processes that occur in the Southern California Bight.

 In 2002 we completed a field guide to the common kelp forest algae and invertebrates of the SBC LTER that contains photographs, key characteristics and habits of all the species sampled in our kelp forest monitoring program.
 During 2006 we produced the 3rd edition of the field guide which was expanded to include reef fish and nearshore marine mammals.
 This document is used to train students, staff and PIs in the identification of the species that are being monitored on the project, and helps to ensure quality control of the data being collected.
 It is available to the public at large on the SBC website, where it serves as a useful tool in describing the marine fauna and flora of the SBC LTER.
+Updating and improving the field guide is an ongoing task that our summer REU interns routinely participate in.